 In our second August challenge of 2019 former Foyle Young Poet Fiyinfoluwa Oladipo challenges young poets to write a poem in the form of a how-to guide… This challenge is now closed.
 Congratulations to the winners, whose poems you can read in the sidebar.
 Congratulations, too, to the longlisted poets whose work impressed the judge, […]

 Welcome to the first of four August challenges in 2019!
 Every week in August a Foyle Young Poet will challenge you to write a different type of poem.
 To kick us off, Andrew Pettigrew is challenging you to write a poem that captures a moment.
 Find out how… This challenge is now closed.
 Congratulations to […]

 The fifth annual Timothy Corsellis Prize for poetry in response to poets of the Second World War is now closed for entries.
 Thanks so much to all the entrants this year and congratulations to the winners, whose poems you can read in the sidebar!
 Congratulations, too, to the longlisted poets whose work impressed the judges: […]

 Ever wanted to translate a poem?
 We’ve teamed up with Clare Pollard, editor of Modern Poetry in Translation, to challenge young writers to do just that.
-You don’t need to know any other languages to take part – find out more below… Today your job is to co-translate a poem.
-That poem is called ‘Today’, […]
+You don’t need to know any other languages to take part – find out more below… This challenge is now closed.
+Congratulations to the winners whose translations you can […]

 On Sunday 20 July 1969 the very first humans stepped out onto the moon.
 To mark 50 years since the moon landings, we’re challenging young writers and spoken word artists to create poems about the moon and its place in world culture and history.
 Winning poets will be part of the Moon Festival: the largest […]